 Astral Daimons and animated Statues

 These connections to the animating theurgic daimon are not accidental.
 When the major Nordic divinities were transposed into their Graeco-Roman equivalents, Mercury was associated with Odin, the god who ‘takes up the runes’—the master of magical speech, eloquence, and writing.
 It is easy to see here how Odin is much like Thoth: god of hieroglyphs, magicians, and scribes.
-Now, while Loki was never given a precise interpretatio graeca, he is nevertheless most closely associated with Odin, for they were blood brothers.
+Now, while Loki was never given a precise interpretatio romana, he is nevertheless most closely associated with Odin, for they were blood brothers.

 Remember, Othin, in olden days